andrew henderson menu

 Belgium is also one of the best countries offering a European passport.
 After about five years of legal residence, you can apply for a passport and essentially travel anywhere visa-free.

-The residence could cost you upwards of €400,000 just in application fees and can take three to four months to process.
-If you want to obtain a European residence permit here, it is easiest if you are an investor, entrepreneur, or you are self-employed.
+If you want to obtain a European residence permit here, it is easiest if you are an investor, entrepreneur or self-employed.

 Malta